No matter your age or your skill level, sailing at Mystic Seaport Museum is an unparalleled experience. Choose from one of our many sailing programs:

 Joseph Conrad Summer Sailing Camp

 Since 1949, the Joseph Conrad Summer Sailing Camp has been the overnight summer camp of choice for more than 350 campers annually.
-Living aboard the majestic tall ship, Joseph Conrad, your 10-15 year old will learn the rules of the sea while sailing our fleet of 50 Dyer Dhows.
+Living aboard the majestic historic full-rigged ship, Joseph Conrad, your 8-15-year-old will learn the rules of the sea while sailing our fleet of 50 Dyer Dhows.
 Become part of the crew and reserve a bunk today.

 Dyer Dhow Fleet